 The project was commenced to develop a remote Egina oilfield 130 km off the Nigerian coast where depth of the sea reaches 1400 -1700 m.
 FPSO was commissioned in late 2018; and will be producing 200,000 barrels of oil per day increasing Nigerian output by 10%.

 Although technically FPSO Egina is impeccable her legal fate is still rather dubious.
-For instance, her price is likely to reach $5 billion instead of previous $3.3 billion as Samsung Heavy Industries Nigeria Limited which was responsible for the building topside modules keep sending Notices of Dispute to Total (main investor and operator) and Nigerian National Petroleum Corporation, NNPC.
-In general, all participants of the FPSO Egina project now meet in federal court only; while it was reported that LADOL Shipyard in Lagos which built the famous FPSO was barricaded with concrete blocks and electric fences on Christmas Eve 2018.
+For instance, her price is likely to reach $5 billion instead of previous $3.3 billion as Samsung Heavy Industries Nigeria Limited which was responsible for the building topside modules keeps sending Notices of Dispute to Total (main investor and operator) and Nigerian National Petroleum Corporation, NNPC.
+In general, all participants of the FPSO Egina project now meet in federal court only.
+Meanwhile, it was reported that LADOL Shipyard in Lagos which built the famous FPSO was barricaded with concrete blocks and electric fences on Christmas Eve 2018.

 Berkut – the Ice Giant

 Talking about Oil&Gas giants it is impossible to omit Berkut, the rig which still holds the record for the biggest above water offshore drilling platform.
 The project named Sahkalin – 1 is a joint venture between four companies: American Exxonmobile (30%), Japenese SODECO (30%), Russian Rosneft (20%), and Indian ONGC Videsh Ltd (20%) and it cost them over $12 billion to build the rig in Nakhodka (Russia) back in 2013.
 Berkut develops Arkutun-Dagi oil field in the Sea of Okhotsk 35 km off the Sakhalin island coast where it extracts about 4.5 million tons of oil per year (1% of all oil produced in Russia).